openstack-archive/fuel-web/docs/develop/alternatives.rst

 * Naily should know the data structure in YAML file to do the merge. (however it can just call Orchestrator with metadata, and Orchestrator will write data to YAML file)
 * Requires additional stateful component - YAML file, what may lead to data inconsistency
-* Puppet Master must be installed on the same node as Orchestrator (to access YAML file).
-Even if YAML file is replaced to NoSQL DB, ENC script still has to be present on Puppet Master node.
 * With increase of deployment complexity and metadata, YAML file will increase in size.
 It also should contain information about all clusters and all nodes consequently, which could become a bottleneck for loading data in case of hundrends nodes and thousand requests.
 Separation of YAML structure in cluster-based will not help